jdcloudcom/en/documentation/Management/Tag-Service/Operation-Guide/Tag-Filter.md

 # Tag Filter

-The tag can be used to filter the resource on both the Instance List page that supports the “Tag Service” products and the “Tag Management”-”Tagged Resource” page of the JD Cloud Console.
+The tag can be used to filter the resource on both the Instance List page that supports the "Tag Service" products and the "Tag Management"-"Tagged Resource" page of the JD Cloud Console.

 ![tagfilter-resourcelist](../../../../image/Tag/TagFilter/tagfilter-resourcelist.png)